Doggy Dogg World

 "Doggy Dogg World" is a song by American rapper Snoop Doggy Dogg, released in April 1994 by Death Row and Interscope as the third and final single from his debut album, Doggystyle (1993).
 The song was produced by Dr. Dre and features 1970s-era classic R&B and soul group The Dramatics, with guest rap verses from Kurupt and Dat Nigga Daz (Tha Dogg Pound).
-It also samples Richard "Dimples" Fields' "If It Ain't One Thing, It's Another" from his 1982 album Mr. Look So Good, and its title is a reference to a common eggcorn of the phrase "Dog-Eat-Dog World."
+It also samples Richard "Dimples" Fields' "If It Ain't One Thing, It's Another" from his 1982 album Mr. Look So Good, and its title is an eggcorn of the phrase "Dog-Eat-Dog World."
 The Dramatics featured on the song at Snoop Dogg's request after he contacted Dramatics leader L.J.
 Reynolds through their longtime bassist Tony Green, who was in Death Row's circle.
+The single peaked at #25 on the Billboard Hot R&B/Hip-Hop Songs chart but did not enter the Billboard 200.

 Critical reception

-Larry Flick from Billboard magazine wrote, "The Dogg-man once again tells it like it is, layering a slow flow with a rugged rap.
+Larry Flick of Billboard] wrote, "The Dogg-man once again tells it like it is, layering a slow flow with a rugged rap.
 The groove merges together the old and the new, represented by the raw and raunchy rap of newcomers Tha Dogg Pound and the cool and collected crooning of '70s legends the Dramatics.
 It's a lethal mixture, hitting hard on the senses.
 Dramatics fans will delight in hearing elements of the 1971 hit 'Whatcha See Is Whatcha Get'."
 Andy Beevers from Music Week and Mark Frith from Smash Hits both gave "Doggy Dogg World" a score of four out of five.
 Frith wrote, "Snoop Dogg is, like, so chilled and laid back that he barely bothers to feature on his own records these days.
 He's joined by his Dogg Pound, an excellent soul backing band, and a couple of ace producers.
 Very impressive, though, and yet another big hit."
 James Hamilton from the Record Mirror Dance Update named it a "Dramatics-based superb muttering sinuous gangsta rap" in his weekly dance column.

 Music video

-The accompanying music video for "Doggy Dogg World" pays homage to the 1970s funk era as well as taking place during that time period, with several film and TV stars reprising iconic roles in TV series, comedy acts or Blaxploitation films as guest appearances: